 This craft stays simple while preserving adorable toddler fingerprints.

-6. “I Love Dad” Coloring Craft
+6. “I Love Dad” Coloring Father’s Day Crafts with Toddlers

 Print a simple Father’s Day coloring page and allow toddlers to decorate freely.